cfech/helm/README.md

 ## 31 Clean Up on Failed Updates ##

-- will clean up all resources created if any upgrade fails such as configmaps, secrets, pv and pvcs etc ...
+- will clean up all resources created if any upgrade fails such as configmap, secrets, pv and pvcs etc ...
 Would not use this if need to debug

         helm upgrade mywebserver bitnami/apache --cleanup-on-failure
 ## Quiz 2 Commands Deep Dive ##